AP review: At least 13 auto safety rules are years overdue

 A 2012 law had directed the National Highway Traffic Safety Administration, an agency of the Department of Transportation, to implement safety rules requiring car manufacturers to install a warning to drivers if an unbuckled passenger is sitting in a rear seat.
 The agency had three years to act.

-But the regulation wasn’t done when Kailee climbed into her friend’s car.
+But the regulation wasn’t done when Kailee climbed into her friend’s car, though it’s been estimated that it could save hundreds of lives each year.
 It’s one of more than a dozen car safety rules now years overdue, according to an analysis by The Associated Press.

 The ever-growing docket has become one of the biggest tests for the federal agency since its founding in 1970, when public pressure led by safety activist Ralph Nader spurred NHTSA’s mission to “save lives, prevent injuries and reduce economic costs due to road traffic crashes.”